Important Dates for Medicare Recipients

 Medigap, or Medicare Supplement, plans help pay for some things not covered by Original Medicare, including deductible amounts, copayments, premium payments, and other fees.
 When you first qualify for Medicare, you’ll have a 6-month Medigap period to enroll in any policy sold in your state.
 You’ll have a guaranteed issue right and can’t be turned down based on any pre-existing medical conditions.
 If you don’t purchase a Medicare Supplement policy during this time, you may be turned down or charged more for coverage.

-Notices of Change
+Annual Notice of Change

 Every fall, Medicare recipients receive an Annual Notice of Coverage.
 This document will include any changes in coverage, costs, or service area that will be effective January 1 of the following year.
 This notice will give you the chance to review your personal coverage and your medical expenses over the past year before the Annual Election Period begins.
 If you determine that another plan might better meet your healthcare coverage needs, you can consider other options in your area, compare plans, and enroll during AEP.